 There are government-backed programmes to explore quantum tech in Singapore and the Netherlands.
 But it is still viewed as a cutting-edge, far out area within tech.

-But firstly: what is it?
+But what eactly is quantum technology?
 [You might also like: What is microservices?]

 Quantum tech explained